akshaymittal143/iac-workshop/docs/getting-started.md

 docs/config.sh
 ```

-this script is tested on linux.
+this script is tested on linux. :white_check_mark:

 #### Resources